webnt-dev/object-match/README.md

 ) === true;
 ```

-Package exports `valueIntersection` function that can be used run reccursive matching of 2 values of any types
+Package exports `valueIntersection` function that can be used run recursive matching of 2 values of any types
 if additional template matching functions needs to traverse complex structures.

 # Changelog